-3.2 At Break: Pupils may go outside, use the Assembly Hall or period three classrooms under general supervision (but not laboratories, workshops, Art/Home Economics rooms, gyms or Drama/Music Suites - unless a teacher is present).
+3.2 At Break: Pupils may go outside, use the Assembly Hall, Dining Hall or next period classroom under general supervision (but not laboratories, workshops, Art/Home Economics rooms, gyms or Drama/Music Suites - unless a teacher is present).
+Locker bays should only be used for the collection of bags and books and other personal belongings.

-Pupils should go inside once the warning bell has sounded, collect books from their lockers and move to period 3 classes.
+Pupils should go inside once the warning bell has sounded, collect books from their lockers and move to their next class.

 3.3 At Lunch Time: Packed lunches should be eaten in the Dining Hall or Sixth Form Centre.
-Rooms are also assigned for quiet recreation, but, if the weather is fine, pupils are encouraged to go outside.
+Areas are also assigned for quiet recreation, normally the Assembly Hall, but, if the weather is fine, pupils are encouraged to go outside.
+Pupils should not congregate in other areas e.g. locker bay, corridors, entrances.